-Of course, while they’re getting paid hourly for that, they might be making less money since they’ll be completing fewer deliveries overall, so the preference for live load over drop and hook is probably going to vary from one trucker to another.
+Of course, while they’re getting paid hourly for that.
+They might be making less money since they’ll be completing fewer deliveries overall.
+So the preference for the live load over drop and hook is probably going to vary from one trucker to another.

 It will also vary from one trucking company to another.
 Live load trucking is definitely less efficient in terms of the time the truck spends at each facility, and how much idle time the driver is being paid for.
 But that doesn’t mean it’s worse than drop and hook.

 To do drop and hook trucking, you need a massive facility.
 You have to have space for multiple trailers to be sitting out, full of goods or waiting to be filled.
 Not every facility can manage that, and drop and hook does you no good if you don’t have enough space for it.